Bereavement Gift Ideas

 DNA art is not particularly cheap, but neither is it overly expensive, for what is a totally individual, artistic piece of you or a loved one.
 The only issue seems to be that from a legal perspective, you can only use somebodies DNA with their consent, so unless a pre-signed consent document can be produced, this option is only really available to those still with us.

 Whether it’s a compilation of still photographs, maybe set to music, or incorporated with a personal message from your loved one, family or friends, tribute DVD’s can be a great keepsake for those left behind.
-Using all sorts of media, from old black & white photos to modern digitally recorded footage, a mini documentary of a life can be constructed, sometimes to show at the funeral, or just as a lasting memory for future generations.www.sppv.co.uk
+Using all sorts of media, from old black & white photos to modern digitally recorded footage, a mini-documentary of a life can be constructed, sometimes to show at the funeral, or just as a lasting memory for future generations

 Moving on from the DVD format, a memorial website can be a great way to pay tribute to your loved ones.
 It is more creative than a standard obituary, and is a great way of sharing memories photos, videos, and celebrating the lives of those who sadly are no longer with us.
 An on-line memorial can be as unique as the person it is about, can be as simple or complex as you like, and will potentially be everlasting.
 It can be updated daily with your thoughts and feelings or just left alone, shared with everyone or be restricted to just a few.

-Besides using cherished pictures in DVD slide shows or web memorials, one of the more old fashioned ways (but with a modern twist) are professional memory books.
+Besides using cherished pictures in DVD slide shows or web memorials, one of the more old fashioned ways (but with a modern twist) is professional memory books.
 By telling a story, celebrating an event or remembering the past, a unique personalised book can make a timeless and beautiful keepsake.
-What would have cost a small fortune a few years ago, a few specialist companies with the help of modern technology, can now print one off professionally bound books both quickly and relatively inexpensively.
+What would have cost a small fortune a few years ago, a few specialist companies with the help of modern technology can now print one-off professionally bound books both quickly and relatively inexpensively.